Border Counties Railway: Completing the first authorised line

 The train service paid surprisingly well and encouraged a feeling of optimism among the Directors.

 Notwithstanding Hutchinson's contractual difficulties, he accepted a contract for completing the authorised line from Dunkirk Farm to Falstone.

 During the 1858 parliamentary session, the company presented a bill for a northward extension of the line into Scotland, and to authorise financial support from the North British Railway (NBR).
 This was opposed by the Caledonian Railway and the promoters of the Border Union Railway, which had not yet presented its own bill, and was supposedly friendly to the NBR.
 The bill failed in Parliament.

-The climate had changed the following year, and the Border Union got its own Act.
+The climate had changed the following year, and the Border Union got its own act of Parliament, the Border Union (North British) Railways Act 1859 (22 & 23 Vict. c. xxiv).
 The Border Counties presented a fresh bill for an extension from Bellingham to a junction with the BUR, at Lees Bog.
 The location later became better known under the name Riccarton Junction.
-This time around the BUR was friendly, and although there was some opposition, the BCR got its Act: the Border Counties Railway (Liddesdale & Deviations) Act 1858 got royal assent on 11 August.
-The Act authorised an extension of time for construction of the earlier part of the line; the powers had in fact run out eleven days previously.
+This time around the BUR was friendly, and although there was some opposition, the BCR got its act: the Border Counties Railway (Liddesdale Section and Deviations) Act 1859 (22 & 23 Vict. c. xliii) got royal assent on 1 August.
+The act of Parliament authorised an extension of time for construction of the earlier part of the line; the powers had in fact run out eleven days previously.
 The authorised capital was increased by £100,000.
 The North British Railway, by now overt sponsors of the BUR, were authorised to guarantee interest on BCR loans, and to make a working arrangement with the BCR.

 From Wark, the line approached Reedsmouth, and there was a temporary goods terminus at Countess Park there while the river bridge was completed.
 The passenger service terminated at Wark.
 There was a demonstration train from Newcastle to Countess Park run on 1 December 1859.
 Public opening was expected "within the week" but this proved to be inaccurate, and the opening throughout to Falstone was delayed until 2 September 1861.

 Amalgamation with the North British Railway

 By 1860 the company was seriously short of cash; the authorised capital had never been fully raised and the hoped-for coal reserves at Plashetts were disappointing.
 There seemed little chance of raising more capital now.
-The North British Railway was expansive, and was happy to take over the local line, and the result was the North British and Border Counties Railways Amalgamation Act, passed on 13 August 1860; the capital for the BCR lines was increased to £350,000, and the Act regularised the use by BCR trains of Hexham station of the Newcastle and Carlisle Railway.
+The North British Railway was expansive, and was happy to take over the local line, and the result was the North British and Border Counties Railways Amalgamation Act 1860 (23 & 24 Vict. c. cxcv), passed on 13 August 1860; the capital for the BCR lines was increased to £350,000, and the act regularised the use by BCR trains of Hexham station of the Newcastle and Carlisle Railway.
 The BCR network was known now as the NBR (Border Counties Section).